Pangolin Photo Safaris Covid-19 Protocol

 Your room at The Pangolin Chobe Hotel

 Before your arrival, each room will be given a deep clean and made ready for you.
-The in-room information will be removed and replaced with an app where all the information pertaining to your stay will be available on your phone or tablet.
+The in-room information has been removed and replaced with an app where all the information pertaining to your stay will be available on your phone or tablet.
 Air conditioning will be given a full clean upon each guest’s check out.

 We are bringing in the option to have a sealed room during your stay where housekeeping nor maintenance staff will enter your room unless in an emergency.
 You can elect for this to be the case for your room upon arrival during check-in.
 In this instance, your room will not be made up or cleaned.
 If you would like your wastepaper basket emptied you can leave it outside your door and it will be emptied, disinfected and returned to the outside of your door.
 We will make sure that you have enough toilet paper and other amenities to see you through your stay inside the room.